-At the end of 2016, CIAC had 934employees, including 492 scientists, of whom 133 are full professors.
+At the end of 2019, CIAC had 895employees, including 490 scientists, of whom 140 are full professors.
 CIAC is proud to include seven members of the Chinese Academy of Sciences (CAS) and four members of The World Academy Sciences on its staff.
-CIAC has recruited 47 scholars through the CAS Hundred Talent Program and five through the National Thousand Talent Program.
-Thirty-one of its scientists are supported by the National Science Fund for Distinguished Young Scholars.
+Twenty-three of its scientists are supported by the National Science Fund for Distinguished Young Scholars.

 On behalf of the Chinese Chemical Society, CIAC publishes the Journal of Analytical Chemistry, the Journal of Applied Chemistry and Chemistry Communication.
 The former two are listed among China’s core scientific periodicals.